 In Lebanon, some homes use a cloth sack and hang the labneh cheese above the kitchen sink to drain.
 This removes the need for a bowl to collect the whey as the labneh strains.

-- Add crushed garlic cloves to make garlic labneh.
+- Add crushed fresh garlic cloves to make garlic labneh.

 - Sprinkle some za'atar and olive oil on top to make za'atar labneh.